 A full account of previous nationality and immigration law, now repealed, is beyond the scope of this work; but two aspects of that law as it was prior to 1 January 19831 are crucial for the understanding of the law now in force: citizenship of the United Kingdom and colonies2, and the right of abode3.
-Citizenship of the United Kingdom and colonies no longer exists, having been replaced by new categories of citizenship4; the right of abode still exists but the provisions determining who holds it have been repealed and replaced5.
-In order to determine the current national status
+Citizenship of the United Kingdom and colonies no longer exists, having been replaced by new categories of citizenship4; the right of abode still exists but the provisions determining who holds it have been repealed and

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.